 Note that BrightView intends to “blow” mulch into place this year, similar to past years, so be prepared for some noise and dust — closing windows would be a good idea during the installation.

 Questions about mulch or other landscaping matters?
 Please contact Lisa Henry, our Landscape Officer, at email@example.com for more information.

 Ready for spring?
 BrightView will be in Weybridge this Friday (April 2) to apply lawn fertilizer and chemicals intended to prevent the growth of crabgrass and broadleaf weeds in our lawns.

 If you have areas of your lawn you do not want fertilized or sprayed, you can place lawn flags to mark areas that are off-limits.
 If you need flags, contact our Landscape Chairman, Lisa Henry at firstname.lastname@example.org.

 For areas that are sprayed and fertilized, homeowners with pets or children are advised to keep them off the lawn for at least 24 hours after the chemicals are applied.

 Though it may not feel like it yet, spring is around the corner, and that means we start another season of landscaping services with BrightView.

-As in years past, our Landscape Chairman Brent Kleihauer gathers landscape service preferences from each resident, in case customized services are desired.
-We distributed paper questionnaires back in December and asked for forms to be turned in by February 1 if possible, and March 1 at the latest.
+This year our new Landscape Chairman Lisa Henry is gathering landscape service preferences from each resident, in case customized services are desired.
+We distributed paper questionnaires back in December and asked for forms to be turned in by February 1.

-Well, March 1 is now just a couple weeks away.
 Do you still have your questionnaire?
 Do you need another copy?
-You can download and print another copy here (PDF), then be sure to get it to Brent by the start of next month.
+You can download and print another copy here (PDF), then be sure to get it to Lisa by Monday, February 1.